Deep Tissue Massage

 Deep Tissue and Advanced Clinical Massage for chronic pain relief

-Deep Tissue and Advanced Clinical Massage Techniques
+Deep Tissue and Advanced Clinical Massage Therapy

 The therapist is using their forearm, elbow, fist, heels of hand and knuckles to achieve broader and deeper pressure on the musculature.